Externally driven condensates show translation-induced polarization, directed coalescence, and anomalous diffusion in viscoelastic media: Brownian motion of condensates

-characterizes the fluctuations of the condensate center of mass on short timescales due to temporally independent kicks.
-Here, the Bessel function of the first kind, $J_{d/2}$, accounts for the geometry of the condensate.
+characterizes the fluctuations of the condensate center of mass on short time scales due to temporally independent kicks.
+Here, the Bessel function of the first kind, $J_{d/2}$, accounts for the spherical geometry of the condensate.